 Prostate cancer affects the prostate gland in males.
 It is slow-growing cancer compared to other cancers.
-Many a time, the person won’t know that he has prostate cancer, and it would have reached stage 4 before getting diagnosed.
+Many a time, the person won’t know that he has prostate cancer, and it would have reached stage 4 before diagnosis.

-Even at stage four, with advanced treatment facilities, Prostate Cancer can be treated and cured.
+Even at stage four, with advanced treatment facilities, Prostate Cancer can have treatment and cured.

 New technologies like 2D RT, 3D CRT, etc

 These are the new technological innovations in radiation therapy, which is one of the treatment modalities for cancer patients.
-Initially, when X-rays were invented, it was proved that these radioactive isotopes could treat a cancer tumour.
+Initially, with the invention X-rays, there was proof that these radioactive isotopes could treat a cancer tumor.
 Since then, advanced research has been happening for more advanced technologies in Cancer Treatment.
 With 2D RT, 3D CRT and many other advanced techniques, we have reached the extent that we can use higher doses to treat the tumour, in such a way that it doesn’t affect the nearby healthy cells, and thus will not hamper the quality of life of the patient.

 Breast Cancer and its Causes

-It is a very aggressive cancer, but now with the advancements in cancer treatment, it can be cured at stage four too.
+It is a very aggressive cancer, but now with the advancements in cancer treatment, there is a cure at stage four too.